 Biosafety Policies and Procedures

-The Institutional Biosafety Manual outlines appropriate practices, University policies and regulatory requirements for working safely in the research laboratory with biohazardous materials at UGA facilities.
+The Institutional Biosafety Manual and Exposure Control Plan outline appropriate practices, University policies and regulatory requirements for working safely in the research laboratory with biohazardous materials at UGA facilities.

 All employees are responsible for reporting potential biohazardous incidents to their immediate supervisor.
 See the Biohazardous Laboratory Incident/Accident Response and Reporting Protocol.